ziskind1/nativescripting_site1/data/posts/missing-frame-and-page/missing-frame-and-page.md

 ## TLDR

 You can just watch the video tip that describes why we use the `topmost` frame and the `Page` objects, shows the problem we run into when not using the `<page-router-outlet>`, and then shows how to use the new `createFrameOnBootstrap` property when bootstrapping an NativeScript Angular app.
-You can also find this documented in the ]Core Concepts section of the NativeScript docs](https://docs.nativescript.org/core-concepts/angular-bootstrap#nativescript-application-options), a section that I have read before, but completely forgot about.
+You can also find this documented in the [Core Concepts section of the NativeScript docs](https://docs.nativescript.org/core-concepts/angular-bootstrap#nativescript-application-options), a section that I have read before, but completely forgot about.

 <br/><br/>